 12. What was your first employment setting after leaving internship (note that APA requires we ask all of these categories)?
 Mark only one oval.

 Academic teaching

 Community mental health program

 Consortium

 Correctional facility

 Health maintenance organization

 Hospital/medical center

 Independent practice

 Psychiatric facility

 School district or system

 University counseling center

 Other:

 13. What is your current employment setting?

-Mark only one oval.

-Academic teaching
+\bigcirc Academic teaching

-Community mental health center
+\bigcirc Community mental health center

-Consortium
+\bigcirc Consortium

-Correctional facility
+\bigcirc Correctional facility

-Health maintenance organization
+\bigcirc Health maintenance organization

-Hospital/medical center
+\bigcirc Hospital/medical center

-Independent practice
+\bigcirc Independent practice

-Psychiatric facility
+\bigcirc Psychiatric facility

-School district or system
+\bigcirc School district or system

-University counseling center
+\bigcirc University counseling center

-Other:
+\bigcirc Other:

-1/1 What is your current job title

 14. What is your current job title

 15. Are you currently licensed as a clinical psychologist?

-Mark only one oval.

-Yes
+-) Yes

-No
+) No

+16. If yes, in what state(s) and when were you granted licensure (month/year)?

-.
-If no, why are you not licensed (select all that apply)?
+17. If no, why are you not licensed (select all that apply)? ----- ------------ ------------- ---------- ------------- --------------

 Check all that apply.

-Dissertation not yet completed or only recently completed I have not yet taken the EPPP.
+Dissertation not yet completed or only recently completed

 I have not yet taken the EPPP.

-·

 I have taken the EPPP but have not yet passed it.

-Dissertation and EPPP are complete and am currently applying to a particular sta
+Dissertation and EPPP are complete and am currently applying to a particular state.

 Other:

-Are you a member of APA?
-Mark only one oval.
+18. Are you a member of APA?

-Yes

-No

-If yes, to which divisions to you belong?
+- 19. If yes, to which divisions to you belong? - 20.
 Do you belong to other professional organizations?

-Mark only one oval.
-Yes No, and I have no current plans to join any other organizations.
-No but I plan to join another organization.
+- No, and I have no current plans to join any other organizations. -) No, but I plan to join another organization. - 21.
+If you belong to other professional organizations, which ones? - 22.

-No, but I plan to join another organization.

-.
-If you belong to other professional organizations, which ones?

-.
 Have you achieved board certification?
 Mark only one oval.

-Yes

-No, currently in process of applying.

-No, not currently applying.
+- No, not currently applying. - 23.

-.
 If board certified or applying, in what area?

-24. Mark only one oval.
+24. If board certified or applying, through what board?

-American Board of Professional Psychology
+- American Board of Professional Psychology

-American Academy of Clinical Psychology
+- American Academy of Clinical Psychology

-American Academy of Medical Psychology
+- American Academy of Medical Psychology

-American Board of Disability Analysts
+- American Board of Disability Analysts

-Other:
+- Other:

-25. Have you had a manuscript accepted for publication in a peer-reviewed journal in the past year?
+- 25. Have you had a manuscript accepted for publication in a peer-reviewed journal in the past year?

-Mark only one oval.

-Yes

-No

 No, but I have one or more in progress.

 26. If yes, how many manuscripts and in which journals?

 27. Have you given a presentation at a regional, national, or international conference over the past year?

-Mark only one oval.

-Yes

-○ No

 No, but have plans to do so within the next year.

 28. If yes, how many presentations and which conferences?

 29. Have you provided clinical supervision of an unlicensed or junior colleague in the past year?
-Mark only one oval.

-Yes

-No

-No, but anticipate doing so over the next year.

-30. If yes, how many hours of clinical supervision have you provided over the past year?
-Mark only one oval.
+- Yes -) No, but anticipate doing so over the next year. - 30.
+If yes, how many hours of clinical supervision have you provided over the past year?

-0-10

-11-25

-26-50

-51-75

-76-100

-more than 100
+0-10 11-25 26-50 51-75 76-100 more than 100

 31. Have you engaged in teaching activities (e.g., given lecture, presented in Grand Rounds) over the past year?

-Mark only one oval.

-Yes

-No
+Yes No

-No but have plans to do so in the next year.
+) No but have plans to do so in the next year.

 32. If yes, please describe your teaching activities.

-33. Have you been responsible for administrative tasks linked to your role as a clinical

-psychologist over the last year?
-Mark only one oval.

-Yes

-No No
+Yes No

 No but have plans to do so over the next year.

-110 Dat have plane to do 50 over the floor year.

 34. If yes, please briefly describe your administrative duties.

 35. How many hours have you spent over the past year participating in a continuing education (CE) activity?

-Mark only one oval.

-1-5

-6-10

-10-20

-more than 20

-36. Please list the topics covered in the CE offerings you have attended.